ppudol/ppudol/README.md

 ### About me

-- 🧑🏻‍💻 I'm Currently working at Eura7 as fullstack developer
+- 🧑🏻‍💻 I'm Currently working at Eura7 as full-stack developer
 - 📄 To see my work expieriences, look on my linkedin profile
 - 🌱 I'm currently learning symfony framework
 - 🔍 Interested in webdev and 3d printing